BindaCMS/binda/README.md

 # => <Binda::FieldSetting id: 1, ...>

 # You don't have to create a text field for each component, it's alreay been done for you
+# WARNING!
+You won't find immediately the text record associated, you need to reload!
 @structure.components.first.texts.first
+# => nil
+@structure.reload.components.first.texts.first
 # => <Binda::Text id: 1, field_setting_id: 1, ...>
 ```